sanyaade-fintechnology/Point-Pay-SDK-Android/README.md

         }
   }
  ```
+> Note:
+>
+> A successful tap of the card to be charged for a contactless (NFC) transaction is indicated by all four (green) LEDs lighting up on the payleven Plus reader, a confirmation on the reader’s display followed by a short beep of your mobile device.
+Please ensure the mobile device’s volume is turned-on for audio confirmation.

 ### Refund
 You can refund a payment conducted via the Point Pay SDK partially or in full.